CollegiateMedicineAndBioscience/wwt-2023/README.md

     -   `-d`: Removed terminal output from the command (disconnected mode).
 TLDR: docker doesn't steal your terminal
 -   `docker compose down`: This will stop the currently running containers and free up other ports for other apps (if you have them).
     -   `-v`: Removes volumes as well.
 Docker volumes can get very large and this will wipe all data contained in your database.
 WARNING: This will also delete any test data that you have added to the project.

-### Setup without Docker:

-#### Prerequisites:

--   `git` - You can test if you have git installed using the command `git -v`, which should output a version number.
-If you do not have git installed you can download it [here](https://git-scm.com/downloads).
--   `node` - You can test if you have node installed by typing `node -v` in the terminal.
-The resulting output should be a version number.
-If you do not have node installed, you can download it [here](https://nodejs.org/en/download/).

-#### Instructions:

-1. Clone the repository into the desired directory using `git clone https://github.com/CollegiateMedicineAndBioscience/wwt-2023.git`.
-2. Navigate into the repository using `cd wwt-2023`.
-3. Install all dependencies using `npm i`.
-This command may take several minutes.
-4. Run the local development server using `npm run start` and its variants, `start:server` and `start:client`.

-### Relevant Commands:

--   `npm run test`: Runs all tests for current features of the site.
-If something fails, your broke something, please fix it.
-If you think its not your fault, it probably is.
-However, if your REALLY (reevaluate life, please) think its not your fault, create an issue and we will try our best to resolve it as soon as possible.
-Your code will not commit if these tests do not pass.
--   `npm run migrate`: If you end up making any changes to the files in `housewars/models`, please run this command to log your changes.
-This will allow us to make the relevant changes to our production database and display the new features on the site.
--   `npm run eslint:all`: Will run all linting software to make sure that code uses standard formatting.
-Your code will not merge without this test passing.

 ## Hosting